 Where to send pitches

 Our editor Rich is always happy to meet new freelancers, receive feature pitches, or discuss anything not covered below.
 When it comes to features, we’re looking for interviews with key developers, op-eds about the biggest PC games, and deep dives into communities or the issues they care about.
 If in doubt, pitch us anyway.
-We tend to cover triple-A, big-budget releases, as well as old-school PC classics, and contemporary PC games with passionate, deeply engaged communities, whether that’s an indie breakout or a long-running hobby game like League of Legends.
+We tend to cover triple-A, big-budget releases, as well as old-school PC classics, and contemporary PC games with passionate, deeply engaged playerbases, whether that’s an indie breakout or a long-running hobby game like League of Legends.
 A good rule of thumb is to check Steam’s most-played games stats – we’re likely to be interested in anything near the top.

 Our guides team rallies around the biggest PC launches, from indie games storming the Steam charts to triple-A titans like the latest Call of Duty or WoW expansion.
 We also cover a number of games-as-a-service, like Destiny 2, Fortnite, and Genshin Impact, so pitches on those are welcome, too.
 If you have any supporting SEO research then please include this in the pitch.

 Reach out to hardware editor Sam for any tech related pitches.
 We’re looking for unique insights into the biggest hardware developments, whether that’s about the big three (Intel, AMD, or Nvidia), Valve’s Steam Deck, or trendsetters like Razer.
 We’re also hungry for guides, so hit us up if you’re an expert at setting things up, taking them apart, or making them as efficient as possible.
 While they’re not strictly hardware, Windows, SteamOS, and VPNs are key beats for us, too.